 If you don’t have an iPad, consider getting one.
 The key to having your iPad with you is to make sure you have cellular service for it.
 You don’t want to depend on public wifi—that can really slow you down at a busy show where everyone is trying to use it at once.
 So make sure your iPad can use cellular data.
 Why bring an iPad?
 Two reasons:

 - If someone is really interested in your products or services, rather than having them fill out a form with pen and paper, you can take them directly to your contact form on your website and get their information submitted immediately.
 That way you get the email with all their information and you can follow up with them accordingly.
 Another benefit is that this bypasses any trouble you might have when people’s handwriting isn’t so great, and you can’t read their email address when you get back to the office.
-So by brining your iPad, you can have people put in their information directly on your contact page, and then boom!
+So by bringing your iPad, you can have people put in their information directly on your contact page, and then boom!
 You have a lead right there.

 - Another reason is that when you have your iPad there, you can make it very easy for someone to subscribe to your email list.
 MailChimp has an app that makes this easy and so does Constant Contact.
 You can be stockpiling subscribers all weekend long at the show!
-This is so much better than having a piece of paper and having people write their emails down on it because think about this: Who has to manually enter in all that data?
+This is so much better than having a piece of paper and having people write their emails down on it because who has to manually enter in all that data?
 Either you do, and if you’re the business owner, who has time for that?
 Or maybe you have an assistant or an employee do it, but they could be doing better things with that time.
 If you have an app set up so that people can put in their own email address and hit “subscribe,” then boom!
 The work is done, and all you have to do is follow up with them through email.

 2. Ask for likes and follows.